FAUDataScience/HonorsIntroDataScience/README.md

 **Hands-on computing**

 We had initially anticipated that the lectures would include discussion, and that the computing part of the class would occur just in the lab.
-But, on examining syllabi at other schools, it became apparent that **there will be computing throughout the course**, not just in the lab.
+But, in the course of examining syllabi at other schools, it became apparent to me that **there will be computing throughout the course**, not just in the lab.

 **So what's in the lab?**